 Melchizedek order misunderstood

-This interpretation was put forth first by Jewish sectarian scribes about 700 years before the arrival of Jesus.
-These Jewish scribes essentially manipulated the scriptures to prop up one of the Judean kings.
+This interpretation was put forth first by sectarian scribes about 700 years before the arrival of Jesus.
+These temple scribes essentially manipulated the scriptures to prop up one of the Judean kings.

 This was a political effort to heighten the authority of the king, to encourage people to fight on behalf of the king.
 The manipulation was intended to create this idea that those who supposedly descended from Abraham were somehow superior to other people.